Encinitas public recreation

 Nearby examples

+I’ve done the work!
 This does not require inventing a new model.

 Nearby cities and school districts already use joint-use agreements to make school recreational facilities, including high school tennis courts, available to the public while preserving school use and addressing maintenance, liability, scheduling, and security.